dorny/test-reporter/README.md

 This [Github Action](https://github.com/features/actions) displays test results from popular testing frameworks directly in GitHub.

-✔️ Parses test results in XML or JSON format and creates nice report as Github Check Run
+✔️ Parses test results in XML or JSON format and creates nice report as GitHub Check Run or GitHub Actions job summaries

 ✔️ Annotates code where it failed based on message and stack trace captured during test execution